paulerlic/medical-marijuana-group/README.md

 #### Feature Engineering, Selection, and Training/Testing Split
 * Preliminary feature engineering included the creation of five calculated fields: ailment_count, effects_count, flavor_count, thc_max/cbd_max, cbd_max/thc_max
-* Preliminary feature selection eliminated identification, location and other non-strain specific columns as it was determined there was no correlation with strains or ailments which would help the model make predictions.
+* Preliminary feature reduction/selection eliminated identification, location and other non-strain specific columns as it was determined there was no correlation with strains or ailments which would help the model make predictions.
 The dependent target variable was determined to be ailment_1 (y) comprising 9 output classes and the remaining features independent variables (X) comprising 316 input variables which were all descriptive characteristics and testing results directly related to a specific strain profile.
 * The features and target sets were split into standard training (75%) and testing (25%) sets to train and validate the model.
 The purpose is to prevent overfitting and accurately evaluate the model.
 * The model has been trained/tested using a 75%/25% split of the data over 100 epochs.